oiraqi/paradigms/P3-Performance/Homework3-xFx.md

 # Homework 3 - RAT
 ## Description
-We would like to take control of a remote system, *asynchronously*.
+We would like to take control of a shared folder under a remote system.
 More specifically, we would like to be able to:

-1. Get the name and version of the remote operating system, *asynchronously*
-2. Take screenshots of the remote system, *asynchronously*
-3. Reboot the remote system, *asynchronously*
+- Browse the remote shared folder, including its sub-folders
+- Rename a remote shared file or sub-folder
+- Download a remote shared file
+- Upload a local file to a specified path under the remote shared folder
+- Delete a shared remote file

-Reuse the same provider you developed in homework 2 and develop the JavaScript *Promise-based* asynchronous consumer.
+Reuse the same provider you developed in homework 2 and develop the JavaScript *Promise-based asynchronous* consumer.

 ### Deliverables
 One zip file containing: